The Imagination Network

 Why this is important

-We believe that amplifying the voice of people with dementia, and bringing it to the forefront will transform our perception of, interaction with and relationship to aging.
-It will foster engagement and provide meaningful connections between people with dementia, caregivers and the broader community.
+We believe that amplifying the voice of people living with dementia, and bringing it to the forefront will transform our perception of, interaction with and relationship to aging.
+It will foster engagement and provide meaningful connections between people living with dementia, caregivers and the broader community.

 In the emerging field of dementia advocacy, one of its leading voices Kate Swaffer—living through the experience of dementia herself—has coined the term “prescribed disengagement”; once a person has been diagnosed with the illness, they are encouraged to disengage from regular society, to prepare for the inevitable decline in their cognitive abilities.